 - a-d.
-Noise from winery operations is generally limited as all production activities take place within enclosed buildings.
-The Napa County Noise Ordinance, which was adopted in 1984, sets the maximum permissible sound level for a rural residence as 45 db between the hours of 10 p.m. and 7 a.m.
+Noise from winery operations is generally limited; however, the proposed tours and tastings and marketing plan could create additional noise impacts.
+The submitted marketing plan includes a number of events on a monthly, and annual basis, some of which would include up to 50 visitors (2 per year).
+The Napa County Noise Ordinance, which was adopted in 1984, sets the maximum permissible received sound level for a rural residence as 45 db between the hours of 10 p.m. and 7 a.m.
 While the 45 db limitation is strict (45 db is roughly equivalent to the sound generated by a quiet conversation), the area surrounding the subject property is developed, with a scattering of homes located in the immediate vicinity and directly adjacent to the site with the nearest residences located to the north.
-The existing winery building is set approximately 700 feet from the nearest residence.
-No noise complaints have been received by County staff for the existing operations.
-Continuing enforcement of Napa County's Noise Ordinance by the Division of Environmental Health and the Napa County Sheriff, should ensure that winery activities do not create a significant noise impact.
-The project will result in minimal increases in noise levels due to the increase in production activities.
-Furthermore, no construction activities are proposed as part of this project. - e-f.
+The existing winery building is set approximately 665 feet from the nearest residence.
+Continuing enforcement of Napa County's Noise Ordinance by the Division of Environmental Health and the Napa County Sheriff, including the prohibition against amplified music, should ensure that marketing events and other winery activities do not create a significant noise impact.
+Events and music are required to finish by 10 p.m. every evening.
+The project will result in minimal increases in noise levels due to more frequent events with a greater number of attendees.
+Noise generated from the marketing and tours and tastings is not anticipated to be significant.
+Furthermore, minimal construction activities are proposed as part of this project.
+The proposed project will not result in long-term significant construction noise impacts. - e-f.
 The project site is not located within an airport land use plan or within two miles of a public airport or within the vicinity of a private airstrip.

-XIII.
-PC PULATION AND HOUSING.
-Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact a) Induce substantial population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)? $\boxtimes$ b) Displace substantial numbers of existing housing, necessitating the construction of replacement housing elsewhere? $\boxtimes$ c) Displace substantial numbers of people, necessitating the construction of replacement housing elsewhere? $\boxtimes$ a. - c.
+XIII.PC PULATION AND HOUSING.
+Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact a) Induce substantial population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)? \boxtimes b) Displace substantial numbers of existing housing, necessitating the construction of replacement housing elsewhere? \boxtimes c) Displace substantial numbers of people, necessitating the construction of replacement housing elsewhere? \boxtimes a. - c.
 The project will not displace any housing or divide any established communities.
-No new employees will be added as a result of this project.
 The project will not contribute significantly to a cumulatively considerable increase in the demand for housing units within the communities of Napa County and the general vicinity.
 No individuals will be displaced as a result of this project.

 Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact

 XIV.
-PUB LIC SERVICES.
+PUBLIC SERVICES.
 Would the project result in:

-c p c a Substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, need for new or obysically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for any of the public services:
+a) Substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for any of the public services:

-Fire protection? $\bowtie$
+Fire protection? \boxtimes

-Police protection? $\bowtie$
+Police protection? \boxtimes

-Schools? $\bowtie$
+Schools? \boxtimes

-Parks? $\bowtie$
+Parks? \boxtimes

-Other public facilities? $\boxtimes$
+Other public facilities? \boxtimes